Sunday Worship

 Announcements

-We will be having a church prayer walk on Sunday, February 22.
+We will be having a church prayer walk on Sunday, April 26.
 We will gather together to walk and pray for our neighborhood as we prayerfully consider how we can best love and serve our community as a church.
 Please consider joining us as we pray and walk around Flushing together!
-Childcare will be provided.

-We will be resuming our nursing home ministry on Saturday, February 7 (from 2:30-3:30pm) for the residents at The Pavilion at Queens Rehabilitation & Nursing (36-17 Parsons Blvd, Flushing, NY 11354).
+We will be meeting for our monthly nursing home ministry on Saturday May 2 (from 2:30-3:30pm) at The Pavilion at Queens Rehabilitation & Nursing (36-17 Parsons Blvd, Flushing, NY 11354).
 All are invited to join us in this ministry.
+Please speak to one of our pastors if you have any questions or would like more information.
 Sign up here.

 Volunteer Opportunity: Nourish Flushing